 Sprint T-Mobile Merger and What it Means for Kansas City

 The FCC approved the Sprint T-Mobile merger in a 3-2 vote on November 5, 2019.
+As of February 11th, 2020, the two companies are working together on the final steps in the merger after receiving a favorable decision in a New York Federal District Court.
 It’s a deal that’s been looming large over the KC Metro the past several months, and the impact on Kansas City has yet to be thoroughly discussed.
 Let’s take a look at the merger, how it’s affecting Sprint, its employees, and Kansas City.

 The Sprint T-Mobile Merger